All Episodes

 This is beginning to look more and more like the real thing.

-I'm an independent journalist and UFO researcher and I started to contact Ray Santilli in February when I heard about it the first time and my intention was really to find out if this is true or not and I was very sceptic after I saw the film the first time on May the 5th in the May the 5th viewing And my intention was to verify or to check out the cameraman's plane.
+I'm an independent journalist and Europa researcher, and I started to contact race until in February when I thought about it the first time, and my intention was really to find out if this is true or not.

-And just to check him out, how good he knows the area, and to see if he finds any traces of any military operation, retrieval operation.
+And just to check him out, how good he knows the area, and to see if he finds any traces of any military operation, retrieval operations.

-And after about five hours, we finally reached the cameraman, and I called him back.
+And after about five hours, we finally reached the cameraman, and I called him back, and I got a very accurate description, and I followed the description.

-like a like a like a big boulder on the top of one of the hills around and he said the crash
+And through the teleconnection, I communicated with the cameraman and got landscape features verified, like a big rock gate, like a big boulder on the top of one of the hills around.

-and on the northern shore you have an excavated and filled up area of about 50 to 60 feet in
+And on the northern shore, we have an excavated and filled up area of about 50 to 60 feet in diameter.

-diameter Clearly somebody removed something and filled it up with soil from another area which clearly has a different color, a different substance.
+Clearly, somebody removed something and filled it up with soil from another area, which clearly has a different color, a different substance.

 You don't find bushes there.